-The guest artist on the Monday, April 27 episode of Songland is Grammy-winning R&B artist H.E.R.
-When she arrives in the show’s performance space, producer Ester Dean asks her about her stage name, which is also the name of her first EP, and the singer explains:
+The guest artist on the Monday, April 27, 2020, episode of Songland was Grammy-winning R&B artist H.E.R.
+When she arrived in the show’s performance space, producer Ester Dean asked her about her stage name, H.E.R., which stands for “Having Everything Revealed” and which is also the name of her first EP, and the singer explained:

 Viewers might be wondering what H.E.R.’s real name is.
 Here’s what we know about H.E.R.